Call for FM Holyrood answers as tycoon says she rushed through ferry fiasco contract for political gain

-Nicola Sturgeon has come under new pressure as a shipyard tycoon said that the she rushed the controversial ferries fiasco contract through without normal checks because the SNP wanted to announce it at the party conference.
+NICOLA Sturgeon has been urged to give MSPs answers after a shipyard tycoon said that the she rushed the controversial ferries fiasco contract through without normal checks because the SNP wanted to announce it at a party conference.

-Jim McColl says ministers acted swiftly so the contract for two new CalMac vessels with his Ferguson Marine shipyard firm could be announced at their autumn conference in October 2015.
+Jim McColl says ministers acted swiftly so the contract for two new CalMac vessels with his Ferguson Marine shipyard firm so it could be announced at their autumn conference in October 2015.

 Public spending auditors said ministers approved the calamitous ferries contract despite being warned that it carried “significant risks” for taxpayers.